 $2 trillion coronavirus aid package stalls in U.S. Senate

-A far-reaching coronavirus economic stimulus package failed to advance in the U.S. Senate on Monday as Democrats said it contained too little money for states and hospitals and not enough restrictions on a fund to help big businesses.
-The 49-46 vote left the $2 trillion measure short of the 60 votes needed to advance, as the chamber remained deadlocked for a second day.
-Only one Democrat, Doug Jones of Alabama, voted with Republicans to advance the bill.
+A far-reaching coronavirus economic stimulus package remained stalled in the U.S. Senate on Monday as Democrats said it contained too little money for states and hospitals and not enough restrictions on a fund to help big businesses.
+A 49-46 vote left the $2 trillion measure short of the 60 votes needed to advance, as the chamber remained deadlocked for a second day.
+Only one Democrat, Senator Doug Jones, voted with Republicans to advance the bill.

-Congress has already passed some legislation to blunt the economic toll of the pandemic that has killed at least 506 people in the United States and sickened more than 43,000, leading state governors to order nearly a third of the nation's population to stay at home and threatening to throw millions out of work.
-Tempers frayed as Republicans accused Democrats of obstruction during a national emergency.
+Congress has already passed legislation to blunt the economic toll of the pandemic that has killed more than 550 people in the United States and sickened more than 43,800, thrown millions out of work and led state governors to order nearly a third of the nation's population to stay at home.
+Tempers frayed as Republicans accused Democrats of obstruction during a national emergency, but negotiators from both parties and Republican President Donald Trump's administration returned to private rooms where they have spent days trying to agree on a relief package.

-"The country is burning and your side wants to play political games," said Republican Senator John Thune, who angrily accused Democrats of "dilly-dallying around," Democrats said they were close to an agreement with Republicans, with Senate Democratic Leader Chuck Schumer saying a modified version could pass on Monday.
-But they insisted that it needed to include more oversight provisions for a $500 billion fund for large businesses.
+"Why are the American people still waiting?
+Why are Democrats filibustering the bipartisan bill they helped write?"
+Republican Senate Majority Leader Mitch McConnell said.
+Democrats said they were close to an agreement with Republicans.
+Senate Democratic leader Chuck Schumer said a modified version of the legislation could pass on Monday.
+But they insisted it needed to include more oversight provisions for a $500 billion fund to help large businesses.

 "Take a deep breath.
 We're gonna pass this bill," Democratic Senator Dick Durbin said.
-'HIP-DEEP NEGOTIATING'
+But the Senate's No 2 Republican, John Thune, told reporters when asked if he thought there would be a deal on Monday night: "It doesn’t look like it at the moment.
+But you know, I hope I’m wrong."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)